Aleksandr-V-Dmitrichenko/Star-Wars-Survey-Analisis/README.md

 For begin I was cleaning dataset and make more understandable columns names.
 For instance, the columns which respondend ranked his favorite characters was unnamed.

-After orginizing the dataset I analize relations of respondents and visualize data in graph bar.
+After orginizing the dataset I analized relations of respondents and visualized data in graph bar.